The Summer Institute on Neurodevelopmental Disorders

-I would like to invite you to the tenth annual Summer Institute on Friday, August 2nd, and pre-conference workshop on Thursday, August 1st.
+I would like to invite you to the thirteenth annual Summer Institute on Friday, August 3rd at the UC Davis Conference Center in Davis CA.

 Director, Center for Excellence in Developmental Disabilities (CEDD)

 Director of Clinical Programs, UC Davis MIND Institute